rbasamoyai/RitchiesProjectileLib/README.md

 - `#ritchiesprojectilelib:precise_motion`: an entity type tag that sends more detailed movement and position data to clients.
 - A configurable chunkloading system oriented towards modded long-range and fast projectiles.
   - Unloads forceloaded chunks that are no longer in use
   - Loads a portion of forceloaded chunks at a time to reduce performance impact while still allowing for many long distance travels.
+- Screen shake effect for mods, particularly those focused on firearms and artillery

 ---